Chicorak/cutils/README.md

 ## Usage

 Include any header file you want to use.
-Make sure to compile it's corresponding C file as well for the implementation.
+Make sure to compile any corresponding C files.

 ## Contributing